SuperCuber/dotter/README.md

         --force        Force - instead of skipping, overwrite target files if their content is unexpected.
 Overrides --dry-run
     -h, --help         Prints help information
-    -y, --noconfirm    Assume "yes" instead of prompting when removing empty directories -q, --quiet        Quiet - only print errors
+    -y, --noconfirm    Assume "yes" instead of prompting when removing empty directories -p, --patch        Take standard input as an additional files/variables patch, added after evaluating `local.toml`.
+Assumes --noconfirm flag because all of stdin is taken as the patch
+    -q, --quiet        Quiet - only print errors
     -V, --version      Prints version information
     -v, --verbose      Verbosity level - specify up to 3 times to get more detailed output